 Moreover, similarity measurement allows DDR to achieve great performance effectiveness with small-size dictionary.
 Garten et al. (2018) found that 4 seed words in each dimension of MFD would enable DDR to achieve better performance than MFD in moral loading examination of Tweet texts if the seed words were converted to vectors based on Google News corpus.
 This 4-seed-word DDR was also adopted by Hoover et al. (2018) to examine the moral loading of Tweet texts.

 Since the first televised presidential debate in 1960, there is no doubt that people’s language habits have changed a lot.
 Plus, each series of presidential debates has had a different social context.
 Therefore, this study adopted DDR and expanded the number of seed words to 12 in each moral dimension in order to better address the changing social context and natural language changes brought about by time.
 The seed words were randomly selected from MFD and listed in Table 1.
-The vector representations of each word were generated by Word2Vec (Mikolov et al., 2013) with Google New corpus.
+The vector representations of each word were generated by Word2Vec (Mikolov et al., 2013) with Google News corpus.

 Results

 First, we analyzed how Democrats generally differ from Republicans in each dimension of moral foundations.
 We built a three level random intercept multi-level model by using lme4 (Bates et al., 2014).
-In this model, our dependent variable was moral loading and our fixed effects were moral dimensions (e.g., care, harm, etc.), partisanship (Democrats and Republicans), and their interactions.
-The debate rounds and the election year were the second level and third level group variables.
+In this model, our dependent variable was moral loadings of each moral dimension from a speech, and our fixed effects were dummy variables of moral dimensions (e.g., care, harm, etc.), partisanship (Democrats and Republicans), and their interactions (moral dimension x partisanship).
+The debate rounds and the election years were the second level and third level group variables.

-Our results show that substantial variances in moral loading occurred at the second level (ICC = .34) and third level (ICC = .17), which indicates that the moral loadings of a given debate on the 10 moral dimensions (5 pairs) are substantially correlated, suggesting that individuals are likely to simultaneously invoke several moral domains.
+Our results show that the intraclass correlations (ICC, ranged from 0 to 1) in the multilevel model are relatively high at the second (debate rounds; ICC = .343) and third (election years; ICC = .173) level groups.
+ICC is the ratio of the between group variance to the total variance; it can also be regarded as the correlation among observations within the same group.
+The second level ICC in our model shows that 34.3% of the variance in the outcome was accounted for by the debate rounds, and the third level ICC shows that 17.3% of the variance was accounted for by the election years, indicating that substantial variances in moral loading in our model occurred can be explained by debates rounds and election years.
+In other words, it indicates that the moral loadings of a given debate on the 10 moral dimensions (5 pairs) are correlated (r = .343), suggesting that individuals are likely to simultaneously invoke several moral domains.
 We further tested the correlations between every two moral dimensions and found that among 45 pairs of correlations, only four correlation coefficients were below .25 and therefore non-significant, further supporting the above argument.
-This finding aligns with Hoover and associates’ (2018) study about donation on social media.
+This finding aligns with Hoover and associates’ (2018) study about the moral loading embedded in donation messages on social media.